 When getting to places within and around the central circle, Yerevan is largely walkable.

 The city has one simple metro line.
 While it’s certainly better than nothing, there are numerous sites around the city that can’t be accessed by train.

 Luckily, there are a number of ridesharing apps you can use to get around, such as Yandex Taxi or GG Taxi.
 (Without a local credit card, you’ll most likely only be able to pay in cash.)
 While the drivers usually don’t speak any English, I had no problems using these apps or with any of the drivers.

 To get out of town, you’ll often need to use a ridesharing service just to get to one of the city’s multiple bus stations, as they’re nowhere near a metro.
 The ride to the bus will typically cost more than the bus itself.
 The main railway station, on the other hand, does have a metro station attached to it, but most places around Armenia can only be reached by vehicle.

-Additionally, Yerevan has marshrutka (public minibus) system but I never tried taking it.
+Additionally, Yerevan has a local marshrutka (public minibus) system but I never tried taking it.
 While the cheapest option for getting around, marshrutkas have no English signage and are terribly cramped.
-If you want to give it a shot, be sure to ask for advice at your hotel regarding which number bus to take.
+If you want to give it a shot, be sure to ask for advice at your hotel for which number bus to take.